aurorax-space/pyaurorax/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 [![PyPI Python versions](https://img.shields.io/pypi/pyversions/pyaurorax.svg)](https://pypi.python.org/pypi/pyaurorax/)

-Python library for interacting with the AuroraX API.
+PyAuroraX is a Python library for interacting with the AuroraX API.
+Information about AuroraX can be found [here](https://aurorax.space) and all documentation for PyAuroraX can be found [here](https://docs.aurorax.space).

 ## Installing PyAuroraX

-PyAuroraX is available on PyPI:
+PyAuroraX is available on PyPI and officially supports Python 3.6+.

 ```console
 $ python -m pip install pyaurorax
 ```

-## Supported Python Versions

-PyAuroraX officially supports Python 3.6+.

 ## Usage

+Check out the [documentation](https://docs.aurorax.space) for more information and examples.

 ```python
 >>> import aurorax